perracolabs/Kcrud/README.md

 }
 ```

-* For update employees, same json as above but supply the id: http://localhost:8080/v1/employee/{id}
+* For updating employees, same json as above but supply the id in the url: http://localhost:8080/v1/employee/{id}

 * Get or delete an existing employee: http://localhost:8080/v1/employee/{id}